ryanhaining/cppitertools/README.md

 enumerate
 ---------

 Continually "yields" containers similar to pairs.
-They are basic structs with a an index in .first, and the element in .second, and also work with structured binding declarations.
+They are structs with the index in `.first`, and the element in `.second`, and also work with structured binding declarations.
 Usage appears as: